cljung/did-samples/vc-onboarding/README.md

   },
 ```

-### Addign a mock External system for additional claims
+### Adding a mock External system for additional claims

 If you do nothing, the claims in the VC will be from your Identity Providers id_token and two self asserted claims (title + prefered language).
 But If you want to add some more claims that simulates coming from an external system, you can configure a REST API endpoint that gets called and fetches some more claims.